-Research project (10 pages) should describe the project that the applicant plans to undertake as her or his dissertation on proposed themes that can differ every year (Themes in 2016, Themes in 2017).
+Research project (10 pages) should describe the project that the applicant plans to undertake as her or his dissertation on proposed themes that can differ every year (Themes in 2020).
 The proposal should describe the project’s scope, aim and goals, its scholarly significance and research methodology, including any source materials on which the project will rely, it should introduce the stages of planned research.

 - Free of charge for full-time most talented and motivated students from the EU countries;

 - 5760 euro for full-time students, 3840 euro for part-time students (per year).